A Helper’s Guide to Electrical Fasteners: Wire Nuts to Cable Ties

 Tying Cables Effectively: The Role of Tie Wrap Cable Ties

 For effective cable bundling, tie wrap cable ties (or zip ties) are indispensable.
 They are used to group low-voltage cables, organize conductors within a panel, or provide support for communication lines.
-When tying cables, it’s crucial not to cinch the ties too tightly, as this can damage the cable’s insulation and impede performance, especially with data cables.
+When tying cables, avoid cinching ties so tightly that they deform or damage the cable insulation, which can impair performance, especially with data cables.
 Releasable or hook-and-loop style ties are excellent alternatives in areas where cables may be added or changed in the future.
 For more on this, see our guide on how electrical cables should be tied.

 Securing Romex and Other Cables